TeamChoacury/teamchoacury.github.io/getting-started.md

 > Test it in a VM or manually start each of processes
 > Check out the [developing guide](/developing-guide.md) for more information on Windows

+> [!NOTE]
+> By default the proxy runs on port 80, the backend runs on port 90 and the frontend runs on port 100.
+> To change these values you will have to locate them in the scripts and configuration files and manually edit them.

 To host this website you will need the following dependencies:

 | Dependency | Install guide      |